 Specifically, in zero-shot anomaly detection, the core of this method relies on a general scoring function, $\mathcal{S}$, which quantifies the anomaly probability by comparing the similarity between a given visual feature $f_{visual} \in \mathbb{R}^d$ and corresponding normal and anomalous text representations.
 These representations are derived from two distinct sets of prompts: $N^+$ normal prompts, $K^+ = \{k^+_1, \dots, k^+_{N^+}\}$, and $N^-$ anomalous prompts, $K^- = \{k^-_1, \dots, k^-_{N^-}\}$.
 Each prompt is independently encoded into a feature vector via the CLIP text encoder, $g$.
 The vectors within each set are then averaged to produce the final "normal" text token $t^+\in \mathbb{R}^d$ and "anomalous" text token $t^-\in \mathbb{R}^d$.
 The scoring function is defined as:

 where $\langle \cdot, \cdot \rangle$ denotes the cosine similarity, and $\tau > 0$ is a temperature parameter.

-Notably, WinCLIP uses generic text prompts like "Damaged" and "Defected" for anomaly detection, these descriptors lack specificity for manufacturing defects, leading to imprecise localization in industrial inspection scenarios.
-To enhance the multimodal model's understanding of defect definitions and improve its precision in defect localization, we gathered comprehensive defect feature descriptions specific to object categories and defect types, adopting a structured template for generating anomaly text prompts: \textbf{A photo of \{object\} with \{defect type\} defect, it appears as \{defect features\}.} In this context, \{object\} signifies an industrial object, for instance, an aluminum plate or steel sheet.
-The term \{defect type\} identifies a specific defect type such as a crack or scratch.
-The \{defect features\} are derived from a dual-source approach: initial description from GPT-4o based on one representative image (where GPT-4o was tasked with locating and describing the defect's features in the image), complemented and refined by expert knowledge from industrial fieldwork and professional literature.
-This human-judgment-guided fusion ensures broad accuracy and generalizability beyond individual image samples, leading to significantly improved fine-grained defect classification and segmentation.
-Notably, for each object category, the anomaly text prompts are constructed as a set of descriptions that collectively cover all potential defect types relevant to that category.
+Notably, WinCLIP uses generic text prompts such as "Damaged" and "Defected," which lack specificity for industrial defects and lead to imprecise localization.
+To address this, we gathered detailed defect feature descriptions for each object category and defect type, using a structured template to generate anomaly text prompts: \textbf{A photo of \{object\} with \{defect type\} defect, it appears as \{defect features\}.} In this context, \{object\} denotes the industrial object (e.g., aluminum plate), and \{defect type\} specifies the defect type (e.g., crack).
+The \{defect features\} are constructed through a three-step process.
+For each defect type, we first select one representative defect image, then use GPT-4o to localize and describe the visible defect characteristics in that image, and finally refine and generalize the description using expert knowledge from industrial field practice and relevant professional references.
+This combination improves both descriptive precision and generalizability beyond a single sample.
+For each object category, the resulting prompt set covers all relevant defect types.
+The detailed construction process and examples are provided in the Appendix.

 For an input image $x$, we first extract its CLS token $v \in \mathbb{R}^d$ through the ViT-based CLIP image encoder $f$.
 The image-level anomaly score $AS_x$ is then computed as: